sharkdp/purescript-flare/docs/Flare.md

 numberRange :: forall e.
 Label -> Number -> Number -> Number -> Number -> UI e Number
 ```

-Creates a slider for a `Number` input from a given label, default
+Creates a slider for a `Number` input from a given label,
-value as well as minimum value, maximum value and a step size.
+minimum value, maximum value, step size as well as default value.

 #### `numberRange_`